santrancisco/DRAT/README.md

-## History of DRAT
+## UPDATE

-DRAT was a project i wrote as a proof of concept while working for a government gig.
-The project was approved to be opensourced under MIT license and since i left the organisation, I will, hopefully, continue to work on this side project when I have more time.
-Any contribution is welcomed and feel free to take the idea, concept or the code to make even better security products. :)
+I recently presented this tool at blackhat hacksmith in Vietnam and got some good feedbacks from the judges.
+My slide for this tool can be found [here](https://docs.google.com/presentation/d/16mG68SeR4X7Z_a0-hkoiJ9YtWiusDS7MfPjFT2IBubg/edit#slide=id.p) .

+Unfortunately I am working fulltime + 2 kids and don't have much time to invest into this project so if you like the idea of giving risk score for dependencies and want to write more parsers for other languages, improve existing ones or support other type of code management api (gitlab, bitbucket), enrich the scoring logic - please feel free to make pull request or just build ontop of this tool.

 ## Dependency Risk Analysis Tool - DRAT

-DRAT aims to provide risk indicator for libraries used by the developer for a given project.
+DRAT aims to provide **risk indicator** for libraries used by the developer for a given project.

 Below is what the result looks like after running against a python project.
 Note that these are just potential risks associate with these dependencies being identified and not actually vulnerabilities.

 ![drat-cli gui image](https://github.com/santrancisco/DRAT/raw/master/images/drat_cli_gui.png)

+## Try it out yourself:

+Open `cmd/drat-cli/static/index.html` in chrome and drag `cmd/drat-cli/static/example.json` into the site.

-## Known problems:
+## Known issues:

  - Duplicate results
  - No caching for previous results
  - Difficult to map relationships between result entries
- - Rate limiting force the use of personal token
+ - Rate limiting force the use of git personal token

 ## DRAT-cli
 The app can be found under cmd/drat-cli.